Polyphemus980/k-means-clustering-mpi/README.md

 #### First method

+Firstly for each block in shared memory we create two arrays - one of floats (it will contain coordinats of centroids) and one of size_t (it will contain count of all the points that are assigned to given centroid) with length equal to number of centroids.
+Each element of the array starts as 0.
+We also create same two arrays in normal memory (cudaMalloc).
-Firstly for each point we create thread and add points coordinates (divided by number of points assigned to given centroid) to a accumulator stored in shared memory.
+For each point we create thread and add points coordinates to a accumulator stored in shared memory, and we increase counter for given centroid.
-It may be the case that points assigned to given centroid are not stored in one block.
-As shared memory is block-scoped, after finishing all the threads for each centroid we need to collect its results from across the blocks which contain this centroid points (we do it by adding all centroid's accumulators together and dividing by number of them).
-This way we end up with new centroids.
+When we finish given block, we take value for each centroid calculated in shared memory and add it to the main output array in normal memory.
+At the end for every centroid we divide accumulated coordinates by count of elements assigned to it, getting new centroids.

 #### Second method

 In second method we will use Thrust API.
-Firsly, we will use `thrust::sort` to group points with same membership to be next to each other.
-Next, we will use `thrust::reduce_by_key` to calculate mean for each cluster and this way get new centroids
+Firsly, we will use `thrust::sort_by_key` to group points with same membership to be next to each other.
+Next, we will use `thrust::reduce_by_key` to calculate mean for each cluster and this way get new centroids.
+However, it's not so trivial due to the data layout.
+We will have to handle each dimension separately, meanining we will use `thrust::sort_by_key` and `thrust::reduce_by_key` separately for first dimension, second dimension, etc.

 The main part will be run in loop until threshold condition is met.
 Each time new kernel will be launched, as we need block synchronization between loop steps.